 - To serve, transfer cakes to small dessert plates.
 (If you are hosting a cocktail party, plate cakes on a rectangular shaped serving platter or place each cake first on a chinese spoon and then plate spoons on rectangular shaped serving platter.)
 Spoon about 2 teaspoons fudge sauce over each cake.
 Garnish with chopped peanuts and chocolate curls.

 - Buon Appetito!

-Tags: after school treat, afternoon tea, cake, cakes, cheesecake, chocolate, chocolate cake, chocolate dessert, cream cheese, dessert, dessert recipes, dessert sauces, desserts, food, food photography, food photos, ganache, individual dessert, individual desserts, mini cakes, mini cheesecakes, party desserts, quick desserts, small cakes
+Tags: after school treat, afternoon tea, cake, cakes, cheesecake, chocolate, chocolate cake, chocolate dessert, cream cheese, dessert, dessert recipes, dessert sauces, desserts, desserts for a crowd, desserts for entertaining, entertaining, food, food photography, food photos, ganache, holiday entertaining, individual dessert, individual desserts, mini cakes, mini cheesecakes, Oreo recipes, party desserts, peanut butter recipes, quick desserts, small cakes

 Posted in Baking & Pastry, Baking Mise en Place, Basics, Cakes & Cheesecakes, Custards, Creams & Mousses, Fillings, Frostings & Dessert Sauces, Mini Desserts, Piccola Pasticceria, Recipes, Ricette di Base, Torte